dgreyling/gbi-server/docs/dev/source/installation.rst

 .. _virtual_env:

-It is recommended to install GBI-Server into a `virtual Python environment <http://www.virtualenv.org/en/latest/>`_, especially if you are also running other Python based software.
+It is recommended to install GeoBox-Server into a `virtual Python environment <http://www.virtualenv.org/en/latest/>`_, especially if you are also running other Python based software.

 On Ubuntu::